OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 Configuration: response_type=code, response_mode=form_post

-Implementation benefits: - Simple to implement and debug - Reliable across all browsers - No client-side token handling required
+Implementation benefits: - Simple to implement and debug - Reliable across all browsers - No client-side token handling required - Works for both OAuth2 authorization and OIDC authentication

 Configuration: response_type=token or response_type=id_token

-Functional limitations: - No refresh tokens available - Shorter token lifetimes required - Limited error handling capabilities
+Functional limitations: - No refresh tokens available - Shorter token lifetimes required - Limited error handling capabilities - Deprecated in OAuth 2.1 draft

 Practical Recommendations